Contact

 To read more about my sound practice and research, click here.

-I stay active as an artist, with influences that go beyond sound itself — drawing from psychology, neuroscience, anthropology, linguistics and digital communication.
-Whether it’s reading research, exploring experimental art and music, learning from or collaborating with peers in my creative community or visiting spaces with unique acoustic or sensory qualities, I stay curious and open to ideas that spark new ways of listening to the world around me.
+I stay curious as an artist, investigating ideas beyond sound as audio.
+I'm interested in perception, noise, language, and the ways people create meaning through sound, space and sensory experience.
+Whether reading research, exploring visual art, installation, immersive environments, experimental music, learning from peers in my creative community, or spending time in spaces with unique acoustic and sensory qualities, I remain open to ideas that spark new ways of listening to the world around me.

-I’m particularly interested in how sensory experience and digital vernacular are shifting as we live more hybrid digital and in-person lives.
-We’re bumping up in real time, against the tension between fast-moving tech and overarching questions of philosophy and being.
-And how we choose to meet this really matters.
+I’m also interested in how sensory experience and digital vernacular are evolving as we live increasingly hybrid digital and in-person lives.
+As technology reshapes the ways we communicate, relate and make meaning, I’m drawn to questions of connection, presence and how we experience ourselves, each other and the world around us.

 At the same time, there’s a growing pull toward meditative and sensory practices.
 A need for space.
 For attention.
 For art that helps us feel something real.
 As everything gets faster, bigger, shinier, maybe the answers are smaller, subtler, more delicate.
 And ultimately, more human.